 Because sangria is so forgiving, any sweeter style red will work, such as Lambrusco, or even a Malbec or Merlot.
 Lately, I’ve been making it with rosé…

 Can you make Iced Tea Berry Sangria non-alcoholic?

-This can be just as delightful when made without the wine, substituting sparkling grape juice or a mild ginger ale for the moscato.
+This can be just as delightful when made without the wine, substituting sparkling grape juice or mild ginger ale for the Moscato.

 Iced Tea Berry Sangria